Anthony Grafton

 Anthony Thomas Grafton (born May 21, 1950) is an American historian of early modern Europe and the Henry Putnam University Professor of History at Princeton University, where he is also the Director the Program in European Cultural Studies.
 He is also a corresponding fellow of the British Academy and a recipient of the Balzan Prize.
 From January 2011 to January 2012, he served as the President of the American Historical Association.
 From 2006 to 2020, Grafton was co-executive editor of the Journal of the History of Ideas.

 Early life and education

 Grafton was born on May 21, 1950, in New Haven, Connecticut.
-He was educated at Phillips Academy (Andover).
+He was educated at Phillips Academy.

 He attended the University of Chicago, from which he graduated with a Bachelor of Arts degree in history in 1971 and a Master of Arts degree in 1972.
 He made Phi Beta Kappa in 1970, with honors in history and in the college.
 After studying at University College, London, under ancient historian Arnaldo Momigliano, from 1973 to 1974, he earned his Doctor of Philosophy degree in history from the University of Chicago in 1975.
 He still retains links with the University of London's Warburg Institute.

 Grafton married Louise Erlich in 1972, and was married to her until her death in 2019.
 They had two children.